 - Serve it over a panna cotta

-- Pour it over a tart like this Strawberry Frangipane Tart
+- Pour it over a tart like this strawberry frangipane tart

-- I used it as a base for my No Bake Strawberry Cheesecake too
+- I used it as a base for my no bake strawberry cheesecake too

 I could go on.
 There are so many ways to enjoy this.

-Can you freeze strawberry sauce?
+Can you freeze strawberry coulis?

 This sauce will keep well in the fridge for up to 4 days in sealed preserving jars but if there is any leftover, it freezes well too.